This information should not be interpreted as financial, tax or legal advice. Mortgage and loan rates are subject to change.

 Borrowing limits

-The borrowing limit for a commercial mortgage is generally a 75 percent loan to value (LTV) ratio.
-For an owner-occupied commercial mortgage, the highest LTV ratio is 80 percent.
+The maximum borrowing limit for a commercial mortgage is generally a 75 percent loan to value (LTV) ratio, but many lenders and scenarios require you to put down a much bigger deposit.
+For an owner-occupied commercial mortgage, the highest LTV ratio is 80 percent, though this in the majority of cases, this would only be achievable for certain business types.
 This means you will need to provide a deposit of at least 20 to 25 percent.
-In some cases, you may need to provide up to a 40 percent deposit.
+For both commercial scenarios, you may need to provide up to a 40 percent deposit.

 Repayment terms and periods

-Residential mortgages usually have a loan period of up to 40 years.
-This mortgage usually has monthly repayments which cover both the interest and the principal amount of the loan (known as capital repayments).
+Residential mortgages usually have a loan periods of 5 to 30 years, though some can go up to 40 years.
+Monthly payments usually cover both the interest and the principal amount of the loan (known as capital repayments).

 Commercial mortgages can have a loan period that can vary between 3 to 25 years.
 Some are capped at 15 years.
 The loan period will depend on the lender and the property itself, such as its type, location, and value.